minio/docs/source/includes/k8s/common-minio-kes.rst

 .. admonition:: Unseal Vault Before Creating Key
    :class: important

-   You must unseal the backing Vault instance before creating new encryption keys.
+   If required by your chosen provider, you must unseal the backing vault instance before creating new encryption keys.
-   See the Vault documentation on `Seal/Unseal <https://www.vaultproject.io/docs/concepts/seal>`__ for more information.
+   See the documentation for your chosen KMS solution for more information.

 MinIO requires that the |EK| for a given bucket or object exist on the root KMS *before* performing |SSE| operations using that key.
 You can use the :mc-cmd:`mc admin kms key create` command against the MinIO Tenant.